Ms-Njuguna/Code-Challenge-2/README.md

 ## Description

 This repository contains my solutions to the Week 2 JavaScript coding challenge.
-The challenge is organized into its own folder with a dedicated `.js` file containing the solution code.
+The challenge is organized into a folder with a dedicated `.js` file, '.html' file and '.css' file containing the solution code.
 The challenge tests working with forms, capturing user input, and updating the page dynamically using JavaScript — all without refreshing the browser.

 ### Challenge: